40+ Common Job Interview Questions (And How to Answer Them)

 37. “Do you have any other questions for me?”

-However, if you do have one or two questions that you haven’t been able to squeeze in, now is a good time to ask if those questions.
-An open-ended question about company culture that is thought-provoking is always a good idea if you have one.
+How to answer: If you do have one or two questions that you haven’t been able to squeeze in, now is a good time to ask those.
+An open-ended question about company culture that is thought-provoking is always a good idea.
+(Here are seven deeply impressive end-of-interview questions that the other candidates probably won't think to ask.)

 Example: “Yes, I'd love to learn more about what you most enjoy about the company culture here.”